 GeneCards Summary for IL1R2 Gene

-IL1R2 (Interleukin 1 Receptor, Type II) is a Protein Coding gene.
-Diseases associated with IL1R2 include joint disorders and endometriosis.
-Among its related pathways are MAPK signaling pathway and Immune System.
+IL1R2 (Interleukin 1 Receptor Type 2) is a Protein Coding gene.
+Diseases associated with IL1R2 include endometriosis and rheumatoid arthritis.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include interleukin-1 receptor activity and interleukin-1, Type II, blocking receptor activity.
 An important paralog of this gene is IL1RAP.

 UniProtKB/Swiss-Prot Summary for IL1R2 Gene